QuentinRa/blog.quentinra.dev/operating-systems/windows/knowledge/index.md

 ### Windows services

 You can use the commands next to each task to use/open them, and you can also enter the command inside "execute" (Win  ➕ R).
-Note that extension that you may see are such as ".exe", or ".msc" optional (see `PATHEXT`).
+Note that extensions that you may see are such as ".exe", or ".msc" optional (see `PATHEXT`).

 <div class="row row-cols-md-2"><div>

 **Task Manager** (`taskmgr`)

 * Shortcut: <kbd>CTRL+SHIFT+ESC</kbd>
-* List running processes
+* List of running processes
 * This guide is quite complete [Windows Task Manager](https://www.howtogeek.com/405806/windows-task-manager-the-complete-guide/)

 **Control panel** (`control`)